charlie-gallagher/binman/README.md

 The following changes are immediately in progress:

 - Expand "Debug Mode" using conditional preprocessor directives.
-- Improve error and warning system.
 - Port to Linux.
-This will involve only a little work on the program proper, but a lot of work on the command-line argument parser.
+This will involve only a little work on the program proper, but a lot of work on the command-line argument parser to make it compatible with the standard Unix-style command line arguments.

 ### Bug and hotfix notes
 Nothing to note.